General Mills (NYSE:GIS) Issues FY 2022 Earnings Guidance

 General Mills (NYSE:GIS) updated its FY 2022 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $3.710-$3.790 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.700.
+The company provided EPS guidance of $3.710-$3.790 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.700.
 The company issued revenue guidance of -.

-Several brokerages recently weighed in on GIS.
-Deutsche Bank Aktiengesellschaft reaffirmed a buy rating on shares of General Mills in a research note on Wednesday, June 9th.
-Credit Suisse Group cut their target price on shares of General Mills from $66.00 to $64.00 and set an outperform rating on the stock in a research note on Monday, March 29th.
-Royal Bank of Canada reaffirmed a hold rating and set a $65.00 target price on shares of General Mills in a research note on Monday.
-Finally, Jefferies Financial Group began coverage on shares of General Mills in a research note on Wednesday.
-They set a hold rating and a $63.00 target price on the stock.
-Seven analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
-General Mills has a consensus rating of Hold and a consensus target price of $64.50.
+Several research firms have weighed in on GIS.
+Credit Suisse Group decreased their target price on shares of General Mills from $66.00 to $64.00 and set an outperform rating on the stock in a report on Monday, March 29th.
+Jefferies Financial Group began coverage on shares of General Mills in a report on Wednesday, June 30th.
+They issued a hold rating and a $63.00 target price on the stock.
+Royal Bank of Canada reiterated a hold rating and issued a $65.00 target price on shares of General Mills in a report on Monday, June 28th.
+Finally, Deutsche Bank Aktiengesellschaft reissued a buy rating on shares of General Mills in a research note on Wednesday, June 9th.
+Six equities research analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
+The company currently has a consensus rating of Hold and an average target price of $64.80.

-The business also recently announced a quarterly dividend, which will be paid on Monday, August 2nd.
-Stockholders of record on Friday, July 9th will be issued a $0.51 dividend.
-This represents a $2.04 annualized dividend and a dividend yield of 3.37%.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, August 2nd.
+Shareholders of record on Friday, July 9th will be given a dividend of $0.51 per share.
 The ex-dividend date is Thursday, July 8th.
-General Mills’s payout ratio is 53.83%.
+This represents a $2.04 dividend on an annualized basis and a yield of 3.41%.
+General Mills’s payout ratio is currently 53.83%.

-In related news, insider Bethany C. Quam sold 10,732 shares of the stock in a transaction on Monday, April 5th.
-The shares were sold at an average price of $61.72, for a total transaction of $662,379.04.
-Following the completion of the sale, the insider now owns 55,248 shares in the company, valued at approximately $3,409,906.56.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, insider John R. Church sold 25,812 shares of the stock in a transaction on Wednesday, April 28th.
-The stock was sold at an average price of $60.81, for a total transaction of $1,569,627.72.
-Following the sale, the insider now owns 75,728 shares of the company’s stock, valued at approximately $4,605,019.68.
+In other General Mills news, General Counsel Richard C. Allendorf sold 10,864 shares of the firm’s stock in a transaction dated Thursday, April 22nd.
+The shares were sold at an average price of $62.16, for a total transaction of $675,306.24.
+Following the completion of the transaction, the general counsel now directly owns 90,630 shares in the company, valued at approximately $5,633,560.80.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, insider John R. Church sold 25,812 shares of the firm’s stock in a transaction dated Wednesday, April 28th.
+The shares were sold at an average price of $60.81, for a total transaction of $1,569,627.72.
+Following the transaction, the insider now owns 75,728 shares of the company’s stock, valued at $4,605,019.68.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 58,806 shares of company stock valued at $3,607,264.
-Company insiders own 0.51% of the company’s stock.
+0.51% of the stock is currently owned by corporate insiders.

 General Mills, Inc manufactures and markets branded consumer foods worldwide.
 The company operates in five segments: North America Retail; Convenience Stores & Foodservice; Europe & Australia; Asia & Latin America; and Pet.
 It offers ready-to-eat cereals, refrigerated yogurt, soup, meal kits, refrigerated and frozen dough products, dessert and baking mixes, frozen pizza and pizza snacks, snack bars, fruit snacks, nutrition bars, and savory snacks, as well as organic products, including refrigerated yogurt, frozen and shelf-stable vegetables, meal kits, salty snacks, ready-to-eat cereal, and grain snacks.